 Gives the chief incumbent an opportunity to assess the sincerity of the practitioner's intentions.
 The chief incumbent observes the behavior and attitude of the practitioner over a long period of time.
 This allows seeing how a person copes with difficulties, interacts with other practitioners, how consistent they are in their practice, and how their initial intentions correspond to real actions.
 Such a period also helps to identify possible hidden motives or ill-considered decisions made in the heat of emotion.

-Upon mutual agreement, the issuance of an invitation letter to obtain a religious visa for a long-term stay is considered by the chief incumbent.
-For this, the practitioner will need to leave Sri Lanka to obtain an invitation entry visa, with which they can re-enter Sri Lanka and apply for a religious visa.
-In this case, the practitioner will need to adhere to the general recommendations on how to prepare for long-term practice in Sri Lanka.
-Recommendations are in the appendix below.
+By mutual agreement, the issue of obtaining a religious visa for a long-term stay can be considered.
+For this, the practitioner will need to leave Sri Lanka to obtain an entry visa with the invitation letter, which will allow them to re-enter Sri Lanka and apply for a religious visa.
+In this case, the practitioner will need to follow general recommendations on how to prepare for long-term practice in Sri Lanka (recommendations are attached below).
+It is necessary to complete and submit the application form:

 General rules: